What is Third-Party Ad Serving?

 Many websites rely on advertising to survive to provide free content to visitors.
 However, most do not have the infrastructure or resources to manage and run the advertising on their web pages.
 Instead they turn to third-party ad serving companies to provide the server space, campaign delivery and reporting facilities that they need.

-Advertisers use third-party cookies to help advertising campaigns
+Third-party cookies help advertising campaigns

 Third-party ad serving companies provide useful, cost-effective services to websites that cannot manage advertising campaigns in-house.
 Advertisers like cookies to be used in the delivery of campaigns because they enable the following to happen without any personal information being collected: